andrewp-dot/demography-predictor/progress.report.md

 ## TODO:
-0. !!!!
-FIX THE INTERFACE FOR THE EXPERIMENTS TO BE COMPATIBLE WITH EVERY MODEL YOU CREATE, OR DESIGN THE EXPERIMENTS IN THAT WAY, THAT YOU CAN COMPARE LOCAL MODELS !!! (objective: find a way how to compare different LSTM models) - nearly done, not tested.

 1. Experiments
     - Different Neural network architectures (not a just a pure LSTM)
     - (BONUS) LSTM and NN as a global model instead of local
     - (fix) features for experiments -> use all or mostly the same experiments

-2. Write experiment results -> method comparision, advantages, disadvantages (ARIMA, LSTM experiment)
-    - fix experiment, use one neural network and N ARIMAS for comparision
-    - print the table with header: `feature_name` | `best_model`
-3. Predictions using the population from Lakmoos AI. –> find a call, data adapter for Clones -> Add to Poli's calendar
-4. Try predict population total using the population growth
+2. Predictions using the population from Lakmoos AI. –> find a call, data adapter for Clones -> Add to Poli's calendar 43 Try predict population total using the population growth
-5. FineTune Experiments:
+4. FineTune Experiments:
     - finetune model using 1 state
     - finetune model using similiar states
-6. The full model evaluation

 ## Bonus
 1. Model inference (`API`)